 Auto-Containment runs the file within a protected container to observe its behavior.
 To monitor how it behaves, Auto-Containment replicates the hard drive so it tricks that file that has complete access to the computer, but that is just one strategy to evaluate its behavioral pattern.

 Another feature of Xcitium Advanced Endpoint that fights against fileless ransomware is HIPS or Host Intrusion Prevention System.
 It is designed to monitor the registry and computer memory against modification.

 So if fileless malware attempts to write its script into the computer RAM, HIP will instantly detect and block it.
 It also guards the keyboard and other devices to ensure that no malware is stealthily tracking and recording the keystroke to protect the passwords.

 It is one of the best security software that you can have for your endpoint devices and networks.
-Comodo Advanced Endpoint Protection never leaves a window for a ransom computer virus to infiltrate the endpoint devices and network.
+Xcitium Advanced Endpoint Protection never leaves a window for a ransom computer virus to infiltrate the endpoint devices and network.

 Download Xcitium Advanced Endpoint Protection now for free.